brannondorsey/apibuilder/README.md

 - `API::set_no_results_message($message)` sets the error message when no results are found in a request.

 If the API setup is configured incorrectly the `api.php`'s resulting JSON response object will contain a `config_error` array of messages describing the errors instead of a `data` property.

+###Other Methods

+Aside from the API setup methods there are a few other methods in that can be useful to know

+- `API::get_json_from_assoc($assoc_array)` returns the API results as JSON from an associative array of [API Builder Parameters](#api-parameter-reference).
+This is how you actually print the API results to the browser.

+And from the static `Database` class:

+- `Database::init_connection($host, $database, $table, $username, $password)` creates a database connection.
+Static method is called from inside `API::__construct()` so if you have already initialized an API object you should not need to use this static method unless the database has been closed.
+- `Database::close_connection()` closes the MySQLi database connection.
+- `Database::execute_sql($mysql_query_string)` executes the MySQL statement provided as its parameter and returns a boolean representing it's success.
+- `Database::get_all_results($mysql_query_string)` returns a 2D array of table results from the MySQL query string passed as it's parameter.
+- `Database::clean($string_or_array)` encodes the parameter using `htmlspecialchars` and `mysqli_real_escape_string` and returns the cleaned string.
+Useful for sanitizing input before injecting it into the database.
+- `Database::execute_from_assoc($assoc_array, $table_name)` inserts rows into (or updates existing rows if optional parameters are used) the database from an $assoc_array where all keys in the array are their value's column names in $table_name.
+The table name can be accessed via the `Database::$table` static public property.

+__Note:__ All `Database` class methods are static.

+For more info on or the mini library itself you can read the source code.
+More examples are coming soon, especially for how to update your database thought `GET` or `POST` using `Database::execute_from_assoc($string_or_array)`!

 ###Protecting your API